Yandex Cloud

 • Number of network packets: Number of received and sent packets on network interfaces by segment host.
 Values close to the limit may cause delays in processing queries.

 • Number of network packets in queues: Number of packets in queues on network interfaces by segment host.
-Approaching the limit may result in delays in processing queries.
+Values close to the limit may cause delays in processing queries.

 • Network traffic: Bandwidth utilization for incoming network traffic by segment host.
 Values close to the limit may cause delays in processing queries.

-• Ping time: Time of running a ping from the master host to the cluster's segment hosts.
+• Ping time: Ping time from the master host to the cluster's segment hosts.

-• Query execution time per segment: Total execution time for query slices on each of the cluster's segment hosts.
+• Query execution time per segment: Total time spent on query slices on each of the cluster's segment hosts.

 • Database internal metrics: